huaminghuangtw/Evergreen-Notes/Permanent-Notes/perfectionism.md

 ---
 title: perfectionism
 created: 2024-11-18T09:18:12
-modified: 2025-08-26T14:43:16
+modified: 2025-08-29T15:06:11
 ---

-> _“You don't have to be great to start, but you have to start to be great.” — Zig Ziglar_
+> _“You don’t have to be great to start, but you have to start to be great.” — Zig Ziglar_

 [@ferriss4hourWorkweekEscape2011]

 > _“Conditions are never perfect.
-'Someday”' is a disease that will take your dreams to the grave with you.
+‘Someday”’ is a disease that will take your dreams to the grave with you.
 Pro and con lists are just as bad.
-If it's important to you and you want to do it 'eventually,' just do it and correct course along the way.” ― Timothy Ferriss, [The 4-Hour Workweek](https://www.goodreads.com/work/quotes/1885647)_
+If it’s important to you and you want to do it ‘eventually,’ just do it and correct course along the way.” ― Timothy Ferriss, [The 4-Hour Workweek](https://www.goodreads.com/work/quotes/1885647)_

 ---